Fonemine/documentation/expressions.md

 ## 1. MobileForce Expression Language (MFEL).

-Often, expressions in MobileForce are used in form expressions, CPQ rules, triggers, macros, email templates, etc. All of these uses  build upon **MFEL** in unique ways.
+Often, expressions in MobileForce are used in forms, CPQ rules, triggers, macros, email templates, etc. All of these uses  build upon **MFEL** in unique ways.

-## 2. Formula
+### 2. Form Formula

 ```abnf
 formula              =  "=" expression